 ITOM vs. ITSM: A complete guide to IT operations & service management

-ITOM handles the infrastructure.
-ITSM handles the services that run on it.
-Knowing how they differ, overlap, and rely on each other helps IT teams make sharper decisions about tooling, processes, and resource allocation.
+Understanding how ITOM and ITSM differ, and how they’re converging, helps IT teams make sharper decisions about tooling, processes, and resource allocation.
 The stakes are high: The average cost of downtime now exceeds $14,000 per minute for midsize businesses and can reach $23,750 per minute for large enterprises.

-This guide breaks down the key differences between ITOM vs ITSM, explains how they work together, and shows where tools like Virima fit into the picture.
+This guide breaks down the key differences between ITOM and ITSM and explains how they work together.

 Understanding ITOM and ITSM